bic-berkeley/psych-214-fall-2016/brisk_python.rst

     >>> def my_function(an_argument):
     ...     return an_argument + 1

 The function definition begins with the ``def`` keyword followed by a space.
 There follows the name of the function ``my_function``.
 Next we have an open parenthesis, followed by a specification of the arguments that the function expects to be passed to it.
 In this case, the function expects a single argument.
-The value of this argument will be attached to the name ``an_argument`` when the function starts to execute.
+In our case, the value of the input argument will be attached to the name ``an_argument`` when the function starts to execute.
 Last, we have an indented block, with code that will run when the function is called.
-We return a value from the function using the ``return`` statement.
+We can return a value from the function using the ``return`` statement.

 .. nbplot::